-These Financial Statements have been prepared in accordance with IAS 34, Interim Financial Reporting ("IAS 34"), as issued by the International Accounting Standards Board ("IASB") and the interpretations by the IFRS Interpretation Committee ("IFRIC").
+These Financial Statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB") and the International Financial Reporting Interpretations Committee ("IFRIC") effective for the Company's reporting year ended March 31, 2024.
 These Financial Statements do not include all of the information and footnotes required by International Financial Reporting Standards ("IFRS") for complete financial statements for year-end reporting purposes.
-These Financial Statements should be read in conjunction with the Company's consolidated financial statements as at and for the year ended March 31, 2023.
-Results for the reporting period ended December 31, 2023 are not necessarily indicative of future results.
-The accounting policies and methods of computation applied by the Company in these

-Financial Statements are the same as those applied by the Company in its more recent annual financial statements, which are filed under the Company's provide on SEDAR at www.sedarplus.ca.
+These Financial Statements should be read in conjunction with the Company's consolidated financial statements as at and for the year ended March 31, 2024.
+Results for the reporting period ended June 30, 2024 are not necessarily indicative of future results.
+The accounting policies and methods of computation applied by the Company in these Financial Statements are the same as those applied by the Company in its more recent annual financial statements, which are filed under the Company's provide on SEDAR at www.sedarplus.com

-The Board of Directors of the Company authorized these Financial Statements for issuance on February 28, 2024.
+The Board of Directors of the Company authorized these Financial Statements for issuance on August 29, 2024.

-(b) Basis of presentation and consolidation
+(b) Basis of presentation